BrainDynamicsUSYD/BrainVortexToolbox/README.md

 Data tested: 100 subjects from the Human Connectomb Project (HCP), [https://db.humanconnectome.org/data/projects/HCP_1200]

 ### Launch: <br />
 Sample data is not avaialble in GitHub due to size limitation, please download from the HCP site link above.
+No subject ID was given as all subjects should be selected randomly from a corhort of 1200 subjects.

-Please download all folders above and allocate the raw fMRI data (i.e., 'tfMRI_LANGUAGE_LR_Atlas.dtseries.nii') and structural data (i.e.,'L.flat.32k_fs_LR.surf.gii') downloaded from HCP database into subfolders named by the subject ID under 'Raw Data' and 'Data Pos' folders, repectively.
+Please download all folders from this repository and allocate the raw fMRI data (i.e., 'tfMRI_LANGUAGE_LR_Atlas.dtseries.nii') and structural data (i.e.,'L.flat.32k_fs_LR.surf.gii') downloaded from HCP database into subfolders named by the subject ID under 'Raw Data' and 'Data Pos' folders, repectively.
+For task state data, please also download the task label files for each subject (witihn the 'EVs' subfolder next to the raw fMRI data file).

-For example, the data from subject 100206 recorded during a language task should be allocated in the following folders:
+For example, the data under subject ID 100206 recorded during a language task should be allocated in the following folders:
-Raw fMRI data: '/Sample Data/Language Task Original 100 sub/Raw Data/100206/tfMRI_LANGUAGE_LR_Atlas.dtseries.nii';
+Raw fMRI data: '/main_folder/Sample Data/Language Task Original 100 sub/Raw Data/100206/tfMRI_LANGUAGE_LR_Atlas.dtseries.nii';
-Structural data: '/Sample Data/Language Task Original 100 sub/Data Pos/100206/L.flat.32k_fs_LR.surf.gii'.
+Structural data: '/main_folder/Sample Data/Language Task Original 100 sub/Data Pos/100206/L.flat.32k_fs_LR.surf.gii'.
-Task label:

-Create subfolder 'Data Pos' within 'Sample Data' folder, then allocate position file into it (position file: 'L.flat.32k_fs_LR.surf.gii' (left hemisphere), 'R.flat.32k_fs_LR.surf' (right hemisphere); position file should be stored within a subfolder named by the subject ID, I.e., 'Sample Data/Data Pos/100206 (subject ID)/L.flat.32k_fs_LR.surf.gii').

-Create subfolder 'Task Label' within 'Sample Data' folder, then allocate language task label file into it (task label file: 'language_label_100206.mat', where 100206 represents subject ID; task label file should be stored directly in the subfolder 'Task Label', I.e.,  'Sample Data/Task Label/language_label_100206.mat').
+Task label files:  '/main_folder/Sample Data/Language Task Original 100 sub/Raw Data/100206/EVs/present_math.txt';

-Run'Main_results.m' in matlab to generate key results and figures.
+Run'Results_main.m' in matlab to generate key results and figures.

 ### main function:
-Main_results.m (vortex detection)
+Results_main.m (directory to all sub-functions, from preprocessing to spiral detection to sprial-based analysis)

 ### subfunctions:
 Preprocessing_main.m (pre-preocessing of raw fMRI data with spatiotemporal bandpassfilters) <br />
 load_fMRI.m () <br />
 preproc_fRMI.m () <br />